Achieve your potential at UC

 Of course, earning good grades and taking challenging courses strengthen any UC application.

-Here's what that means to us: Students should pursue their passions and explore ways to be leaders at school or in their communities.
+Here's what that means to us: Students should pursue their interests and explore ways to be leaders at school or in their communities.
 We want to know that they'll thrive at UC and contribute to our amazing community.

 What do we look for?